 It may seem obvious, but when you’re in a toxic relationship, it’s easy to miss these signs or wrongly assume that you are in the wrong.

-The passive aggressive – leaving a post-it note on the kitchen fridge that says “why did you use all the milk?
+Leaving a post-it note on the kitchen fridge that says “Why did you use all the milk?
 I’m getting so fed up of this” is a typical example of someone being passive aggressive.
 You may find that when they are approached, their response is usually blunt and defeatist.
 This leaves you backtracking through texts trying to understand what you did wrong, if anything.
-Responding sarcastically or cyclically when you’re trying to solve the root of an issue is the sign of a passive aggressor.
+Responding sarcastically or cyclically when you’re trying to solve the root of an issue is a sign of a passive aggressor.

 However, if you are experiencing physical abuse in a relationship, you must separate from them immediately.
 No matter how apologetic they may appear, you must hold a zero-tolerance stance regarding domestic abuse.
 If you want to get out of a toxic relationship or if you are concerned about someone who is, you can call a team member at SafeLives on 0808 2000 247 (lines are open 24/7).